RECOGNIZING THE IMPORTANCE OF DISASTER RISK REDUCTION

 - Investing in reduction for resilience

-It aims to achieve the substantial reduction of losses of lives, livelihoods and communities.
+It aims to achieve a substantial reduction of losses of lives, livelihoods and communities.

 WHY IS DISASTER RISK REDUCTION IMPORTANT?